 City Hall has justified the closed-door nature of discussions thus far by arguing they are contract negotiations.
 The meetings have not involved a quorum of the Park City Council, thus removing the requirement that they be formally posted with times and locations even if they are closed to the public.

 It is unlikely that officials will release detailed information until shortly before an agreement is brought to the full City Council for approval, if one is negotiated.
-Details about pending business before the City Council often are not released until the week of a vote.

 The Silly Market, centered on lower Main Street in the summer and early fall, has a contract with City Hall that covered the 2010, 2011 and 2012 editions.
 The contract includes two option periods of two years apiece.
 Either the Silly Market or City Hall must provide written notice by Nov.
 15 if they do not intend to exercise the option.